Shimp cocktails have been a staple dish in Las Vegas for a long time, and historically, have been offered at rock-bottom prices.

 Lanai Express serves a wide-ranging array of both Asian and American fare making it quite the jack of all trades.

-Among their most popular items is a $2.99 shrimp cocktail – The cheapest on Fremont Street.
+Among their most popular items is a $3.99 shrimp cocktail.

-Lanai’s shrimp cocktail was what one would expect at the price point.
-It consisted of tiny shrimp in what I deemed to be an overwhelming bath of cocktail sauce.
+Lanai’s shrimp cocktail was what one would expect at the price point… Tiny shrimp, in what I deemed to be an overwhelming bath of cocktail sauce.

 The fact that the shrimp cocktail was served in a plastic solo cup with tin foil covering the top didn’t add to its appeal.